Policy & Strategy

 | What's still uncertain | Exact dollar figures and structure (confirm against the May Revision and the Dept. of Finance) | Same — plus the size of any scale-back |

-Here's where to point your attention over the next couple of weeks.
+Here is where to point your attention after the budget window.
 This is colleague-to-colleague — these are the signals worth tracking, not tasks we're assigning.

 - **The final May Revision and budget language** — confirm the two-component structure and the actual dollar figures directly from the Department of Finance, not secondhand.
 Treat any number you've seen, including ours, as guidance to confirm against the source.

-- **The June 15 budget vote** — did the MCO tax renewal make it into the enacted budget, intact or modified?
+- **The enacted budget language** — did the MCO tax renewal make it through intact or modified?
 (Dept. of Finance / May Revision)

 - **DHCS implementation detail** — once the budget passes, watch how DHCS describes the rate floor and provider-payment financing tied to the MCO tax (DHCS).

-- **The pairing with July 1** — line the MCO tax / rate floor up against the UIS-PPS revenue loss on the same calendar so your finance team sees both forces in one view.
+- **The pairing with UIS/PPS planning** — line the MCO tax / rate floor up against the likely 2027 State-Only/UIS planning horizon so your finance team sees both forces in one view.

 - **Independent analysis** — for plain-language context as the budget moves, the California Health Care Foundation is a useful read alongside the primary state documents.